 Donor funds allow the Bank to address affordability constraints, improve market outcomes in the presence of significant externalities, build capacity, provide advisory services and steer investments towards improved sustainability and transition impact across the EBRD’s regions

-Our donors contribute funding through both technical cooperation and co-investment grants.
+Our donors contribute funding for:

 incentives that, based on agreed terms, encourage financial institutions and sub-borrowers to invest in a particular area.
 Such incentives are common in Green Economy Financing Facilities.